 Music is a universal language and it can also make for a fun game.
-Whether playing with the whole family or a group for date night game night, warm up your vocal chords and be ready to belt out the songs.
+Whether playing with the whole family or a group of friends, warm up your vocal chords and be ready to belt out the songs.
 The following are fun music-related board games that are great for a wide variety of ages (and musical knowledge).
-The fun part about these games is that little to no musical talent needed—just play and have fun!
+The fun part about these games is that little to no musical talent is needed—just play and enjoy!

 01 of 05

 A team chooses a card that has five words on it.
 Teams then take turns singing at least eight words from any song that includes one of the five words listed on the card.
 If your team succeeds and beats the sand timer, your opponents must try to do the same.
 Play goes back and forth until one team comes up empty.
 Some special spaces (e.g., "Team vs. Single Player") add variety.
 A nice feature in this musical board game is that you don't need to know any particular style of music and it's good for a variety of ages (and musical knowledge)—any song is legal.
 For ages 8 years old and up.